Machine Xchange Coin (MXC) Price Reaches $0.0119 on Top Exchanges

-Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on April 26th.
-During the last week, Machine Xchange Coin has traded 67.9% higher against the U.S. dollar.
-Machine Xchange Coin has a total market cap of $30.66 million and approximately $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last day.
-One Machine Xchange Coin coin can now be bought for about $0.0119 or 0.00000130 BTC on popular exchanges.
+Machine Xchange Coin (CURRENCY:MXC) traded 10.3% higher against the US dollar during the 1 day period ending at 7:00 AM E.T. on April 29th.
+In the last seven days, Machine Xchange Coin has traded 67.9% higher against the US dollar.
+One Machine Xchange Coin coin can now be purchased for $0.0119 or 0.00000130 BTC on major exchanges.
+Machine Xchange Coin has a market capitalization of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.